 As stated, getting to Big Bear is not easy for me and my family.
 It’s close enough to be ‘local,’ but far enough away to require a lot of investment to actually get there.
 Due to work, the kid’s school and housing costs, I couldn’t arrive in Big Bear until the night before the race.
 While not ideal, I didn’t think it to be too big of a deal.
 The pre-race ‘packet pick up’ wasn’t until dinner time and I have heard that its actually ideal to arrive at a higher racing elevation as close to the start time as possible.
 But none of this actually worked out.
 I arrived 15mins AFTER the pre-race registration closed, and the change in elevation completely RUINED any chance of getting a good night sleep.
 I never managed more than an hour of consistent sleep through the night.

-Close enough to ride to the Start Line.
+Nice little Cabin where we stayed.
+Close enough to ride to the Start Line. |

 When 5am rolled around, I was feeling OK, but was firing on complete excitement.
 In fact, I was so excited that I kept thinking about more things to throw in my backpack!
 Originally, I was only going to carry water, 5 gels, and a flat kit.
 Well, what about the GoPro?
 What about a second GoPro mount?
 What about that extra multi-tool?
 All these items were small.
 How much difference could they make to the weight of my pack?